RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-08/creating-shopping-cart.md

-# Create the shopping cart page
+# Adding Validations and Processes to the Shopping Cart Page

 ## Introduction